MoistMonkey420/NorseMeteorAddon/README.md

 **Misc:**
 ```
- Clipboard connect button in server screen(Connects you to the ip in you clipboard)
+ Clipboard connect button in server screen(Connects you to the ip in your clipboard)
 ```